alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

   that.
 You can find the file in `%AppData%`, the full path will be in the tooltip.
 Disabled by default.
-* `Automatically reset when docking back at Garden Ring`: Automatically reset when you have finished a run and dock back at Garden ring.
+* `Automatically reset when docking back at Garden Ring`: Automatically reset when you have finished a run and dock back at Garden Ring.
 Enabled by default.

 **Note**: If your _next stop is Garden Ring_ when the time limit is reached, you will either have to reset LiveSplit manually after docking there or re-dock